mcolletta/max-llm-book/book/src/introduction.md

 ## Why MAX?

 Traditional ML development often feels like stitching together tools that weren't designed to work together.
-You write your model in PyTorch, optimize in CUDA, convert to ONNX for deployment, then use separate serving tools.
+Maybe you write your model in PyTorch, optimize in CUDA, convert to ONNX for deployment, then use separate serving tools.
 Each handoff introduces complexity.

 MAX Framework takes a different approach: everything happens in one unified system.
-You write Python code to define your model, load weights, and run inference, all in MAX's Python API.
-The Engine handles optimization automatically, while MAX Serve manages deployment.
-No context switching, no incompatible toolchains.
+You write code to define your model, load weights, and run inference, all in MAX's Python API.
+The MAX Platform handles optimization automatically and you can even use MAX Serve to manage your deployment.

-When you build GPT-2 in this guide, you'll load pretrained weights from HuggingFace, implement the architecture, and run text generation, all in the same environment.
-The skills transfer directly to building custom architectures.
-Once you understand how GPT-2's components fit together, you can mix and match these patterns for whatever model you need.
+When you build GPT-2 in this guide, you'll load pretrained weights from Hugging Face, implement the architecture, and run text generation, all in the same environment.

-## Why Puzzles?
+## Why puzzles?

 This tutorial emphasizes **active problem-solving over passive reading**.
 Each step presents a focused implementation task with: